 Over the years, AUMA has provided significant input to the provincial government on key policy issues related to property assessment and taxation.
 The scope of that input has been extensive and continues to expand based on emerging issues.
 The following offers a summary of the resolutions approved by AUMA members that relate to property assessment and taxation.

 This section provides an overview on common issues that municipalities face with regards to property assessment and taxation.
 While this list could be extensive, the purpose is to satisfy the basic needs of individuals that are new to the municipal environment.
 If you have suggestions for other topics to be included on this page, please email AUMA Advocacy.

 This section is designed to offer general guidance for municipal elected officials and administrators to answer common questions from property owners regarding property assessment and taxes.

 - What are my property taxes used for?

 Your property tax bill generally consists of two major items: (1) municipal taxes and (2) provincial education property taxes.

 The Municipal Government Act provides a complaints and appeals system for property owners who have concerns about their assessment.

 Prior to filing a complaint, property owners are encouraged to contact the assessor to review the issue.
 If the property owner determines that the issue has not been resolved, they have the option to file a written complaint with, depending on the type of property, the municipality’s assessment review board (ARB) or the Municipal Government Board (MGB).

-Equalized assessment is a process to audit and adjust the assessment data that each municipality reports to the province in order to reach a level of fairness in taxable assessment amongst municipalities.
-The province uses equalized assessments to determine each municipality’s requisition for a regional or provincial program or the allocation of grants to municipalities.
+Equalized assessment is a process to audit and adjust the assessment data that each municipality reports to the province in order to reach a level of fairness in assessment amongst municipalities.
+Equalized assessment data is used by the province to determine requisitions for regional or provincial programs (e.g. education property tax) or the allocation of grants to municipalities.